TIBCOSoftware/snappydata/docs/programming_guide/snappydata_jobs.md

 ### Jar Dependencies for Jobs

-For Jobs, users need to include **[snappydata-cluster_2.11:1.0.0-rc1.1](http://mvnrepository.com/artifact/io.snappydata/snappydata-cluster_2.11/1.0.0-rc1.1)** to their project dependencies.
+For writing jobs, users need to include **[snappydata-cluster_2.11:1.0.0-rc1.1](http://mvnrepository.com/artifact/io.snappydata/snappydata-cluster_2.11/1.0.0-rc1.1)** to their project dependencies.
 In case the project already includes dependency on Apache Spark and the user does not want to include snappy-spark dependencies, then, it is possible to explicitly exclude the snappy-spark dependencies.

 For example, gradle can be configured as: